bretlowery/snakr/README.md

 # Snakr v1.0.6

-A URL shortener service demo using [Python 2.7](https://www.python.org/) and [Django 1.9](https://www.djangoproject.com/) on [Google App Engine](https://cloud.google.com/appengine) with a [Google Cloud SQL (1st Generation)](https://cloud.google.com/sql/) backend.
+A URL shortener service demo using [Python 2.7](https://www.python.org/) and [Django 1.9](https://www.djangoproject.com/) on [Google App Engine](https://cloud.google.com/appengine) with a [Google Cloud SQL (1st Generation)](https://cloud.google.com/sql/) and [Google Datastore](https://cloud.google.com/datastore/) backend.
-The install loads Django 1.9 in the app's lib folder, overriding GAE's Django 1.5.11 supported install.
+The install loads Django 1.9, overriding GAE's Django 1.5.11 supported (as of 3/2016) install.

-This is intended as a learning exercise (for me), so it does not use the [Google URL Shortener API](https://developers.google.com/url-shortener/).
+This is intended as a learning exercise, so it does not use the [Google URL Shortener API](https://developers.google.com/url-shortener/).

 **v1.0.1**
 Supports Django 1.9 on Google App Engine.